 - providing such other financial services as are considered advantageous to the Province or any public body; and

 - any additional objects as directed by the Lieutenant Governor in Council.

-The OFA is an agent of the Crown characterized by a Management Board of Cabinet Directive as a board-governed provincial agency.
+The OFA is an agent of the provincial Crown characterized by a Management Board of Cabinet directive as a board-governed agency.